-Trips for the proposed development were distributed based upon anticipated traffic patterns accounting for local attraction to existing transportation corridors.
-25% of traffic is expected to travel north from the site, 15% is expected to travel east on 119th Street past Naperville Road and 10% is expected to travel west on 119th Street past Route 59.
-10% is expected to travel north of 119th Street on Route 59 and 15% is expected to travel south of 119th Street on Route 59.
+Trips for the proposed development were distributed based upon anticipated traffic patterns accounting for local attraction to existing transportation corridors as well as the proposed access system (Exhibit 7 of the Traffic Impact Study).
+10% of traffic is expected to travel north from the site, 15% is expected to travel east on 119th Street past Naperville Road and 10% is expected to travel west on 119th Street past Route 59.
+15% is expected to travel north of 119th Street on Route 59 and 15% is expected to travel south of 119th Street on Route 59.
 Less than 5% is expected to travel on Book Road south of 119th Street.
-On Naperville Road, 10% is expected to travel north of 119th Street and 15% is expected to travel south of 119th Street.
+On Naperville Road, 20% is expected to travel north of 119th Street and 10% is expected to travel south of 119th Street.